Alfresco/docs-alfresco/query-accelerator/latest/install/index.md

 title: Query Accelerator install properties
 ---

-* Enable the Query Accelerator by setting the property queryAccelerator.enabled to true.
+* Enable the Query Accelerator by setting the property `queryAccelerator.enabled` to `true`.
-* Define the location of the Query Accelerator config files by setting the property queryAccelerator.config.dir
+* Define the location of the Query Accelerator config files by setting the property `queryAccelerator.config.dir`.
 * The size of each population batch.

-### Properties example
+## Properties example

 ```bash
 queryAccelerator.enabled=true